Bến Tre (city)

-Bến Tre (/vi/) is a city in the Vĩnh Long province in the Mekong Delta region of southern Vietnam.
+Bến Tre (/vi/) is a former city in the Vĩnh Long province in the Mekong Delta region of southern Vietnam.
 In 2025, the Vietnamese government issued a resolution to merge the former Bến Tre Province with the rest of Vĩnh Long.
 Located 85 km southwest of Ho Chi Minh City, the city covers an area of 65.75 km^{2} (25.39 sq mi) and has a population of 124,499 at the 2019 census.
 Bến Tre is connected to the surrounding provinces by the Rạch Miễu Bridge and is also traversed by National Highway 60.

 Etymology

 The name "Bến Tre" was formed by associating the natural terrain with the name of a tree species (meaning wharf with many bamboos growing).
 This name has been in use since the Nguyễn Dynasty.

 History

 Early history

 At the end of the 17th century, the current city of Bến Tre was still sparsely populated.
-By the following century, many groups of people from the Central Vietnam and neighboring provinces began to migrate to this area to settle.
+By the following century, many groups of people from Central Vietnam and neighboring provinces began to migrate to this area to settle.
 In the early days of settling, the inhabitants concentrated on high mounds, along rivers and canals to establish villages easily.